Sushant-ctrl/RL-IMPLEMENTATIONS/cartpole solution/Readme.md

 ### The Task

-The main task is to select the action such that we can balance the pole on the cart for maximum time steps i.e. 200 for v-0.
+The main task is to select actions such that the pole remains vertical on the cart for maximum time steps i.e. 200 for v-0.

 ### Observation